MenkeTechnologies/zpwr/README.md

 Always looking for contributors.

 ## Vim Plugins
 There are 67 vim plugins installed.
-One of which is vim-autosave.  `:u 0` will reset all changes in buffer which will then be autosaved.
+One of which is vim-autosave.  `:u 0` in vim command(colon) mode will reset all changes in buffer which will then be autosaved.

 ## Tmux Main Window
-The main window show in the screenshots is started by <Prefix> D in an empty tmux window.
+The main window show in the screenshots is started by Prefix-D in an empty tmux window.

 # Running on a MacbookPro
 ![Alt text](/tmuxfinal1.png?raw=true)